You want smart political talk without the meltdowns?

 Why does everything have to go back to you?

-That's not that makes your life complicated.
+That makes your life complicated.

 All right.

-Let me go to the written house thing.
+Let me go to the Rittenhouse thing.

 And I want to go specifically at this idiot prosecutor in this case.

-I I don't know how much of this that you watch.
+I don't know how much of this that you watch.

-I don't know if you saw the moment where Binger literally picks up an AR-15, he has his finger on the trigger, and he aims the rifle in the courtroom at people in the courtroom.
+He has his finger on the trigger and he aims the rifle in the courtroom at people in the courtroom.

-Then he goes even further using an image from Patrick Swayze's 1989 film Roadhouse.
+Then he goes even further using an image from Patrick Swayze's 1989 film, Roadhouse.

-Then you you're getting lectures.
+Then you're getting lectures.

-Oh, uh, everybody needs to take a beating uh at some time, and Kyle Rittenhouse was too cowardly to use his fists.
+Oh, everybody needs to take a beating at some time.

 Now, I'm listening to this and I'm thinking, you're really desperate if that's what you're saying.

-But with that said, we're in day two, and of course, we are awaiting a verdict, and I do not believe the prosecution made their case.
+But with that said, we're in day two, and of course, we are awaiting a verdict.

-You have videotape evidence, you have eyewitness testimony.
+You have eyewitness testimony.

 Your thoughts.